adamwalz/my-boxen/README.md

-# Our Boxen
+# My Boxen

-This is a template Boxen project designed for your organization to fork and modify appropriately.
-The Boxen rubygem and the Boxen puppet modules are only a framework for getting things done.
+The Boxen rubygem and the Boxen puppet modules are a framework for getting things done.
+This project is boxen and puppet files for setting up a new mac automatically.
+Boxen will install applications, pull in other repositories (like dotfiles) and run setup commands.
-This repository template is just a basic example of _how_ to do things with them.

 ## Getting Started

-To give you a brief overview, we're going to:
+To start using boxen, we'll need to

 * Install dependencies (basically Xcode)
-* Bootstrap a boxen for your self/team/org/company
+* Bootstrap a boxen
-* Then convert your local copy of that boxen to the post-bootstrapped version
+* Let boxen pull in anything else you want

 There are a few potential conflicts to keep in mind.
 Boxen does its best not to get in the way of a dirty system,